Is your comprehensive coverage not comprehensive enough? Tire and rim insurance can help fill the gaps.

 This guide takes you through tire and rim insurance, including what it will and won’t cover, how it works and whether it’s worth it.

-Tyre and rim insurance is designed to help cover what standard car insurance doesn’t.
+Tire and rim insurance is designed to help cover what standard car insurance doesn’t.
 It makes sure your wheels have, at the very least, the same level of coverage as your car.

 Punctures and flats are unpredictable, and if you’re unlucky, they can occur back to back or several times a year.
 For this reason, many car insurance policies will specifically exclude tires and rims or may limit you to only a single claim per year.
 Specialized tire and rim policies, on the other hand, will typically let you claim multiple times per year.